 Serpentine Woods were created on part of Kendal Fell, overlooking Kendal and the castle during the 1800s.
 The woods are home to a wide range of bird species, foxes and squirrels.
 The trees and shrubs grow over a bed of limestone pavement that shows through its layer of foliage in several places.
 There are a number of paths that can be taken through the woods, with walks totaling around 3 miles in all.
 The woods have a nature trail with ten stops, each demonstrating a different environment within the woods.

-Brewery Arts Centre is a multi-purpose arts complex presenting a year round programme of theatre, music, films, lectures and exhibitions, together with a range of amateur participatory activities including art and craft workshops, Cumbria Youth Theatre, and classes.
+Brewery Arts Centre is a multi-purpose arts complex presenting a year round programme of theatre, music, films, lectures and exhibitions.
+There are also a range of amateur participatory activities including art and craft workshops, Cumbria Youth Theatre, and classes.

 There were once about 150 ‘yards’ in Kendal, often named after the owner of the main house which usually stood at the top of the yard.
 A good example is Yard 83 – Dr Manning’s Yard, on the right hand side as you walk up Highgate.
 The yards on this side of Highgate used to run in parallel lines down to the river, where there were factories, weaving shops, dying works, and even a windmill (Yard 65 is called Windmill Yard).